Sammyueru/Scratchworks_OLD/README.md

 # Steamworks for Scratch
 Scratchworks is a steamworks extension for scratch (as the name implies)

+NOTE: This extension will not work no matter what I do unless I build it with TurboWarp directly which is what I will be doing

 Note: this extension works with TurboWarp (which uses Scratch's source code) not scratch itself

 I'm is currently using Greenworks (https://github.com/greenheartgames/greenworks) as a base